 The highest concentration of master’s in communication programs is in New York City, where Baruch College, Columbia University, New York University, St John’s University, and The City College of New York all offer a variety of master’s in communication programs.
 Baruch College’s (CUNY) Mildred and George Weissman School of Arts and Sciences offers a Master of Arts in Corporate Communication that trains students to engage in strategic business communications through classes in corporate communications, ethical and legal issues in corporate communication, research methods in corporate communication, media analysis, and international business communication.

 Columbia University’s School of Professional Studies offers an Executive Master of Science in Strategic Communication that is designed for corporate leaders and experienced communication professionals who want to gain more skills in digital media, strategic communication, and organizational leadership.
 The School of Professional Studies also offers a Master of Science in Strategic Communication designed for communication professionals who want to hone their skills in strategic communication and learn how to apply new media technologies to communication projects.
-The Teachers College at Columbia University’s Department of Mathematics, Science & Technology offers a Master of Arts in Communication, Media & Learning Technologies Design with a specialization in Communication and Education, which is geared towards individuals who wish to become teachers in a field of communication and explores how education impacts social systems and culture.
+The Teachers College at Columbia University’s Department of Mathematics, Science & Technology offers a Master of Arts in Communications and Education, which is geared towards individuals who wish to become teachers in a field of communication and explores how education impacts social systems and culture.

 New York University’s (NYU) Steinhardt School of Culture, Education, and Human Development’s Department of Media, Culture, and Communication offers a Master’s in Media, Culture, and Communication that is geared towards academics and communication professionals who want to better understand how different forms of media and their effects intersect with political, cultural, and social contexts.
 NYU’s School of Professional Studies offers a Master of Science in Public Relations and Corporate Communication with specializations in Corporate and Organizational Communication, and Public Relations Management that trains students in communications ethics and law, public relations writing, social media objectives and strategies, research methodologies, the history, theory, and practice of public relations, media relations management, and strategic communications.